Ombi-app/Ombi/.github/ISSUE_TEMPLATE.md

 #### Applicable Logs (from `/logs/` directory or the Admin page):

 ```

-Logs go here (Please make sure you remove any personal information from the logs)
+(Logs go here, don't remove the ``` tags! ,Please make sure you remove any personal information from the logs)

 ```